Obama pledges to help Africa, pays tribute to Mandela

 Like Mandela, Obama has received the Nobel Peace Prize and both men were the first black presidents of their nations.

-Air Force One departed Senegal's coastal capital, Dakar, just before 1100 GMT (0700 ET) and was due to arrive in South Africa around eight hours later.
+Air Force One departed Senegal's coastal capital, Dakar, just before 1100 GMT (12:00 p.m.
+British time) and was due to arrive in South Africa around eight hours later.
 On Friday evening, Obama has no public events scheduled and could go to the hospital then.

 "When we get there, we'll gauge the situation," Obama told reporters.